 └── memory.md ← "Last review found missing error handling on Apollo queries"

-The memory hierarchy: Session memory (gone when session ends) → Session resumption (restore past sessions) → CLAUDE.md (persistent rules) → MEMORY.md (persistent knowledge) → Agent memory (per-agent learning).
-Each layer serves a different purpose.
+The memory hierarchy: Session memory (gone when session ends) → session resumption (restore past sessions) → CLAUDE.md (persistent rules) → MEMORY.md (persistent knowledge) → agent memory (per-agent learning).
+Each layer serves a different purpose, and understanding when to use which one saves you from losing work and from paying for unnecessary context.

 Context size directly impacts cost.
 Every message you send includes the full conversation history plus CLAUDE.md – all of it and billed.